Jay P. Carmean

 After graduating from the University of Mississippi School of Law in 1999, Jay served as a law clerk for Presiding Justice C.R.
 “Chuck” McRae of the Mississippi Supreme Court.
 Jay then worked for Tollison Law Firm, P.A. in Oxford for four years, returning to the firm he had clerked for while in law school.
 While there, Jay was made a partner in the firm.

-In January of 2004, Jay joined Rhea Tannehill, Jr. to form Tannehill & Carmean, PLLC.
-In 2011, Matt McKenzie was named partner and the firm name changed to Tannehill, Carmean & McKenzie.
+In January of 2004, Jay joined Rhea Tannehill, Jr. to form Tannehill Carmean, PLLC.
 The firm has been voted “Oxford’s Best Law Firm” every year since 2010 and each year Jay was voted in a separate poll as one of the “Top 3 Favorite Attorneys in Oxford”.

-Jay holds an AV Peer Review Rating which is an outstanding achievement and demonstrates that a lawyer has earned the highest rating available for their legal ability and professional ethics.
+In 2015, Jay was awarded an AV Peer Review Rating which is an outstanding achievement and demonstrates that a lawyer has earned the highest rating available for their legal ability and professional ethics.

 Jay, originally from Caruthersville, Missouri, is married to the former Wendy Chambers of Oxford, Mississippi.
 Wendy is also an Ole Miss Graduate and runs a small business in Oxford.
 They are proud parents of identical twin, teenage daughters.

 - U.S. District Court, Northern District of Mississippi, 2000